asgeir-s/entrepenator/README.md

 Voting rules must be public and always based on amount of tokens owned.

 Can vote on wherher it should be a payout or not and how much the payout should be.
 If accepted, the payout amount will be distrubuted based on token distrubution.

+# Other random stuff
+- investors can be people or a ethereum -found managed by voting
+- NO big bang DAO, but many small individual project that can work with each other.